An award for ground-breaking, impactful ideas

 “Not only is the idea scientifically unique and creative – it also has high social impact with great opportunities for valorisation,” says Barbara Baarsma, chair of the jury.
 “And it’s economically relevant in a broader sense: longer life expectancy is good for the economy.”

-This year’s entrants were so inspiring that one Impact Award wasn’t enough – two were awarded: one to Marcel van Herk (Dutch cancer institute Antoni van Leeuwenhoek) for his contribution to the development of image-based radiation therapy; and one to Erik Scherder (Vrije Universiteit Amsterdam) for on making knowledge about the brain more accessible to wider audiences.
+This year’s entrants were so inspiring that one Impact Award wasn’t enough – two were awarded: one to Marcel van Herk (Netherlands Cancer Institute (NKI)) for his contribution to the development of image-based radiation therapy; and one to Erik Scherder (Vrije Universiteit Amsterdam) for on making knowledge about the brain more accessible to wider audiences.

 This year’s High Potential Award went to André Baart (VU University Amsterdam) for his Kasadaka project, which develops apps for low-spec telephones in developing countries.
 Not everybody in these countries is literate, so Kasadaka’s apps feature voice-activated controls.